 SipSnap is an innovative solution to children's drinking that completely disrupted the sippy cup market.
 It is a universal silicone lid that can be stretched over any cup to create a sippy or straw cup.
 Why fill your cabinet with sippy cups and all their parts when all you really need is one good lid.
 SipSnap is the signature product of Double Double.
 It launched in 2014 on Kickstarter and raised $130,000.
 It is now being licensed to Boon as a family of products (drink lids, snack lids, and straws) under the brand Snug.
 Customers include MoMA, Target, and Toys R Us.

-The Magtable is a combination magazine rack and coffee table.
+The MagTable is a combination magazine rack and coffee table.
 This item was part of a series of products exploring space saving options for magazine storage.
-Inspired by the spines on some of my fancier magazines I decided to create a piece that would show them off.
+Inspired by the spines on some of my fancier magazines I developed a solution that combined the coffee table magazine with the coffee table.

-Sometimes I wish products could just float in their place without the use of hardware, shelving, etc. Illuzine indulges this fantasy.
+Sometimes I wish products could float in place without the use of hardware, shelving, etc. Illuzine indulges this fantasy.
 When the rack is loaded the magazines appear to float on the wall.
-Like a standing rack, it displays the magazines nicely so you can see them all, but without the accompanying bulk, size, and weight.
+Like a standing rack, it displays the magazines so you can see them all, but without the accompanying bulk, size, and weight.

 Who needs a book shelf if you've got books!
 Flybrary makes use of the structural qualities of books to create a shelf of its own.
 Hardware was designed to be minimal and hidden when in use.
 When the shelf is full, books appear to magically float on the wall.
 We could always use a little more magic.

 Bugaboo Diaper Bag